stefuiii/tp/docs/UserGuide.md

 * The order of keywords does not matter. e.g `sort f/name o/asc` and `sort o/asc f/name` will be treated the name.
 * Only one field and one order can be used in a sort command.
 * Abbreviated order formats will be treated as their full formats. e.g `o/asc` and `o/desc` will be treated as `o/ascending` and `o/descending`

+Example:
+* `sort f/name o/asc` sorts contacts by name in alphabetical order
+* `sort f/tag o/desc` sorts contacts by the first alphabetically ordered tag in descending order.
+    * Note that if a contact has no tags, it is treated as though it has a tag that precedes all others alphabetically.

 ### Deleting a person : `delete`